BND Hamburger Icon

 5. Launch: Once your app is bug-free and ready to go, publish it on marketplaces like the Apple App Store and the Google Play Store.

-6. Marketing: Create a marketing strategy to get users to download your app and give you feedback on improving user engagement.
+6. Marketing: Create a marketing plan to get users to download your app and give feedback on improving their engagement.

 Considering your app’s purpose and your budget